"Yoga Retreats Are Too Advanced for Me" and Other Myths, Busted

 Your loved ones deserve the most fulfilled, grounded and relaxed version of you!
 Give them that by caring for yourself.
 You will learn skills you can bring back with you to feel calmer in your everyday, chaotic life.
 It’s only a weekend.

-Compassion and Gratitude Weekend 🌳
+Mindful Compassion & Gratitude Weekend 🌳

 Stop Walking On Eggshells!